-CBD is fast becoming a staple of gym bags across the UK as more and more people use it to treat the delayed onset of muscle soreness (DOMS).
+CBD is fast becoming a staple of gym bags across the UK as more and more people use it to treat the delayed onset of muscle soreness (DOMS) during their workout.
 The big question fitness fanatics have now is; should you take it before or after your workout?

 The simple answer is that it all depends on which type of CBD product is your preferred choice as each one takes a different amount of time to kick in.